Error-feedback stochastic modeling strategy for time series forecasting with convolutional neural networks: Experimental Design

-Furthermore, we perform an ablation study to verify the necessity of filter selection strategy and error-feedback mechanism in ESC-CNN.
-We remove the filter selection strategy and maintain the error-feedback in ESC-CNN, making an ablative counterpart as error-feedback stochastic convolutional neuron network (ES-CNN).
-Besides, we remove the error-feedback and hold the filter selection strategy, making another ablative counterpart as stochastic configuration convolutional neuron network (SC-CNN).
+Furthermore, we perform an ablation study to verify the necessity of filter selection strategy and error-feedback mechanism in ESM-CNN.
+We remove the filter selection strategy and maintain the error-feedback in ESM-CNN, making an ablative counterpart as error-feedback stochastic convolutional neural network (ES-CNN).
+Furthermore, we remove the both error-feedback and filter selection strategies of ESM-CNN, making another ablative counterpart as vanilla stochastic convolutional neural network \reviseS{(Stoc-CNN)\cite{yu2019impact}}.

-Compared with ESC-CNN, ES-CNN uses similar method to generate new random filters and the corresponding error-feedback fully connected layers without using the filter selection strategy, as illustrated in \autoref{alg:es}.
-Thus, the major operations of constructing ES-CNN just consist of the initialization and update process.
-At each iteration of constructing the ES-CNN, a convolution filter is randomly generated following the distribution $[-\lambda, \lambda]$, and directly added to the convolutional layer.
-Then, the parameters of the corresponding error-feedback fully connected layer are calculated by the same method (\autoref{eq:scupdate}) of ESC-CNN.

-SC-CNN, which uses the filter selection strategy to incrementally construct the CNN with usual fully connected output layers, is a very direct extension of SCN to CNN.
-And the necessary details are stated as follows.

-Suppose that for arbitrary feature map $m_j^t$ and the subsampled value $p_j^i$ in SC-CNN, $m_j^t > 0, p_j^i > 0$, which also satisfies the sigmoid activation function $\sigma(\cdot)$ and the average pooling operation, the fully connected layer respectively shares the same weight $\beta_j^i = \beta_j$, and the bias in the fully connected layer are zero following the setting in SCN.
-Then, $f_C$ in \autoref{eq:conv} can be briefly written as $f_C= \sum^C_{j=1}\beta_j (\sum^{T-K+2}_{i=1} p_j^i)$.
-Through that, we can simply adopt the stochastic configuration mechanism of SCN to build SC-CNN, which is a straightforward alternative against ESC-CNN.

-As for controlling variables in ablation experiments, the parameters of SC-CNN (i.e., distributions of randomly generating filters, number of filter candidates, tolerance level, and error reduction rate) follow the same settings of ESC-CNN.
-And the maximum number of filters in ESC-CNN, ES-CNN, and SC-CNN are also kept consistent.
-Through these counterparts, we can explore and justify the effectiveness of ESC-CNN, which is the highlight of our work.
+As for controlling variables in ablation experiments, the parameters of Stoc-CNN (i.e., distribution of randomly generating filters, number of filters) follow the same settings of ESM-CNN.
+And the maximum number of filters in ESM-CNN and ES-CNN are also kept consistent.

+The codes and experimental logs are published in Github repository,\footnote{https://github.com/XinzeZhang/TimeSeriesForecasting-torch} including all details of the models used in this study.
+Through these counterparts, we can explore and justify the effectiveness of ESM-CNN, which is the highlight of our work.